• Skip to primary navigation

 Are There Any Juices You Can’t Freeze?

-I haven’t been able to find any juices that you can’t freeze.
+I haven’t been able to find any juices that you can’t freeze, fruit juices and vegetable juices are both fine.
 You can juice just about anything: carrot juice, apple juice, orange juice, green juice – the lot!

 But the same rules apply no matter what you’re juicing.
 Your juice will expand as it freezes, so leave a little room at the top of the container, which should also be clean.